kstojanovski-novatec/spring-boot-amqp-demonstration/documentation/quick-start.md

 * Docker and docker compose
 * IDE for loading the projects and do execution like maven install (`mvn install`) and run spring applications (`mvn spring-boot:run`)

-## Preconditional exection
+## Precondition execution

-1. Install the project common files - maven installation of the **spring-amqp-demostration-commons** is needed by executing the mvn install command: `mvn install`.
+1. Install the project common and configuration files - maven installation of the **spring-amqp-demonstration-commons** and **spring-amqp-demonstration-configuration** is needed by executing the mvn install command: `mvn install`.
 2. Start the RabbitMQ application - save the following code as docker-compose.yml file and start it with docker- Docker compose file:
 ```
 services: